Deesha Dyer: White House career

 At age 31, her White House career began as an intern in the Office of Scheduling and Advance in Fall 2009.

 Following her internship, Dyer became associate director for scheduling correspondence and then was named hotel program director.
 In this role, she travelled with the president and first lady and planned lodging accommodations.

 She became deputy social secretary and was later promoted to special assistant to the president and social secretary, making her the Obama administration's fourth social secretary and the second of African-American descent.
 In 2018, she contributed a chapter to West Wingers: Stories from the Dream Chasers, Change Makers, and Hope Creators Inside the Obama White House recounting her experiences in the Obama White House.

 Legacy

 In 2019, Dyer created the Black Girl 44 Scholarship, which provides financial assistance to Black college women who are interning in politics or public service.
 The scholarship is housed through Impact of a Vote.
 The initiative, founded by Dyer, offers free workshops, newsletters, and job postings to help Black college students explore careers in politics and public service.

-She founded Hook & Fasten, a social social-impact consulting company, and serves as the CEO.
+She founded Hook & Fasten, a social social-impact consulting company, and is the CEO.